-To Elect Eight Directors to Serve until the 2020 Annual Meeting of the Shareholders of the Company or until Such Director's Respective Successor is Duly Elected and Qualified
+To Elect Eight Directors, Each to Serve until the 2020 Annual Meeting of the Shareholders of the Company or until His or Her Respective Successor Is Duly Elected and Qualified

-✓ The Board recommends that shareholders vote FOR each nominee.
+The Board recommends that shareholders vote FOR each nominee.

 The Board has nominated directors Thomas Benninger, Juliana Chugg, Keith Cozza, John Dionne, James Hunt, Courtney Mather, Anthony Rodio and Richard Schifter to be elected to serve a one-year term until the annual meeting of shareholders in 2020 or until such director's respective successor is duly elected and qualified or until such director's death, resignation or removal.